-Nestled at the top of Blue Knob Mountains, the second highest mountain range in Pennsylvania, Blue Knob State Park is a beautiful setting with plenty of activities to offer their RV visitors year-round.
+Nestled at the top of Blue Knob Mountains, the second-highest mountain range in Pennsylvania, Blue Knob State Park is a beautiful setting with plenty of activities to offer their RV visitors year-round.
 The first settlers to the area arrived after the American Revolution with intentions of clearing the land to make way for farms and distilleries along the river.
-By the 1830s, the area had a strong Germanic population with a booming economy supported by lumber and railroads industry.
-In 1935, the National Park Service used the land for recreational purposes and by 1938 the Civilian Conservation Corps (CCC) and the Workers Progress Association worked together to build trails, cabins, a pool, and some of the main building structures around the park.
+By the 1830s, the area had a strong Germanic population with a booming economy, supported by lumber and railroads industry.
+In 1935, the National Park Service used the land for recreational purposes.
+By 1938, the Civilian Conservation Corps (CCC) and the Workers Progress Association worked together to build trails, cabins, a pool, and some of the main building structures around the park.

 There are more than 15 miles of trails for you to explore on your visit to Blue Knob State Park.
 One of the more difficult hiking trails is the Mountain View Trail, but it has a worthwhile view where the trail ends.
 You will need extra sturdy hiking boots for this rugged and steep five-mile trail.
 Remember to carry a map of the park and a water bottle to keep you hydrated on your hike.

 Each season has something beautiful to offer at Blue Knob State Park.
 In the fall and winter months, you can spend a few moments watching the leaves change color or spying a deer in search of food.
 The spring and summer months offer beautiful songs written by the songbirds, or you can watch new cubs and offspring learn the rules of the wild.
 Remember to pack your binoculars and a sturdy pair of walking shoes in your rig.
 Carry a camera, a map of the park, snacks, and a water bottle with you when you hit the trails.
 Please remember to leave nature undisturbed, and pick up any trash you may find on the trails and around the park.